rsmp-nordic/rsmp_schema/spec/README.md

 ## RSpec tests
 The reposity includes RSpec test that checks the schema, by testing the result validating a set of valid and invalid RSMP messages using the json_schemer gem.

+This is useful when developing the schema, to ensure it validates correctly.

 ```
 $ bundle              # install gems